 You’re allowed to move house while on a green card, but don’t forget to notify U.S. Citizenship and Immigration Services (USCIS) of your address change.
 Not only is it important to continue receiving official notices about your immigration status — but it’s also the law.
 Failing to report a new address promptly is a misdemeanor, and could lead to fines, jail time, or even deportation.

 Fortunately, it’s easy to keep USCIS in the loop.
 Most people can simply update their address online, but some may need to mail in Form AR-11 (officially called the “Alien’s Change of Address Card”).
 This guide will help you understand when and how to properly change your address with USCIS.
+Need additional immigration support?
+Learn more about what we do to help.

 What you’ll find in this guide: